Brenden-Dean-Perry/HTML-CSS/README.md

 HTML describes the structure of a web page using a series of elements and tags.
 For example, the `<p>` tag is used to define a paragraph, while the `<a>` tag is used to create a hyperlink.

+HTML is not a programming language, but rather a markup language that provides the structure and content of a web page.

+It is not a case-sensitive language, meaning that tags can be written in uppercase or lowercase.
+However, it is a common convention to write tags in lowercase for consistency and readability.
+White space in HTML is generally ignored, meaning that multiple spaces, tabs, and line breaks are treated as a single space.
+However, there are certain elements, such as `<pre>`, that preserve white space.

+Even <p>Hello   world</p> will be rendered as "Hello world" in the browser, with only a single space between "Hello" and "world".

+## Basics of web development
+Web development is the process of creating websites and web applications.

+To create a web page, you need to use a combination of HTML, CSS, and JavaScript.
+- HTML is used to structure the content of the web page.
+- CSS is used to style the web page, such as changing colors, fonts, and layout.
+- JavaScript is used to add interactivity to the web page, such as handling user input and creating dynamic content.

+When you navigate to a web page, your browser sends a request to the server, which then responds with the HTML, CSS, and JavaScript files needed to render the page.
+The browser then processes these files and displays the web page to the user.

+URL stands for Uniform Resource Locator.

+Resource refers to any item that can be accessed on the web, such as a web page, an image, a video, fonts, or a file.

+It is the address used to access a web page on the internet.
+A URL typically consists of several parts:
+- Protocol: This specifies the method used to access the resource, such as `http` or `https`.
+The `https` protocol is more secure than `http` because it encrypts the data transmitted between the browser and the server.
+HTTP stands for HyperText Transfer Protocol, while HTTPS stands for HyperText Transfer Protocol Secure.
+- Domain: This is the unique name that identifies the website, such as `www.example.com`.
+- Path: This specifies the specific page or resource being accessed, such as `/about` or `/contact`.
+- Query Parameters: These are optional parameters that can be added to the URL to provide additional information, such as `?id=123` or `?search=html`.
+- Fragment: This is an optional part of the URL that specifies a specific section of the page, such as `#section1` or `#top`.
+- Port: This is an optional part of the URL that specifies the port number used to access the resource, such as `:80` for HTTP or `:443` for HTTPS.
+- Username and Password: These are optional parts of the URL that can be used for authentication, such as `username:password@` before the domain name.
+- Subdomain: This is an optional part of the URL that can be used to specify a subdomain, such as `blog.example.com` or `shop.example.com`.
+- Top-Level Domain (TLD): This is the last part of the domain name, such as `.com`, `.org`, or `.net`.
+- IP Address: Instead of a domain name, a URL can also use an IP address to access a resource, such as `http://192.168.1.1`.

+### The Document Object Model (DOM)
+When a browser receives an HTTP document, it parses the HTML content, creates a Document Object Model (DOM) tree, and then renders the page based on the structure defined by the HTML.
+The browser also applies CSS styles to the elements in the DOM tree and executes any JavaScript code included in the HTML document to create an interactive web page.
+The DOM contains all the elements of the web page, such as headings, paragraphs, images, links, and other multimedia content.

 ## Basic Structure of an HTML Document
 The basic structure of an HTML document includes the following elements:
 ```html